All Episodes

 Did someone get a phone call from Rush Limbaugh with instructions?

-Now Hank Johnson accuses me of calling somebody giving instructions to defeat the mining bill.
+Now, Hank Johnson accuses me of calling somebody, giving instructions to defeat the mining bill.

-Why isn't Hank at the MAACP convention?
+Why isn't Hank at the NAACP convention?

 Well, it's a good question.